 Final Takeaways

 Seek professional legal or accounting counsel.
-While the guidance provided here is a good place to start, it is not intended to be exhaustive or perfectly reliable once all of the specifics for any particular company’s situation have been taken into account.
-As such, it is not a substitute for accounting or legal advice.
+While the guidance provided here is a good place to start, it is not intended to be exhaustive or a substitute for accounting or legal advice.

 Keep employees informed.
 It is important to let employees know which incentives are taxable and which aren’t.
-Employees whose taxes are not automatically withheld by their employers must be informed about the taxability of the rewards that they have received so that they can pay the proper amount in taxes and avoid legal consequences.
+Employees whose taxes are not automatically withheld by their employers must be informed about the taxability of their rewards so that they can pay the proper amount in taxes and avoid legal consequences.